omoyemiquadri/PC-properties/README.md

-.......any additional idea is always welcome
+......any additional idea is always welcome